Moving back to my Yorkshire roots

 Compared to recent years 2016 has been slightly frustrating from a photography point of view.
 Ok, temporarily relocating back to Yorkshire might not have helped but that’s done now.
 On the one hand this made getting photos of the fells especially difficult.
 However it has given me an opportunity to reacquaint myself with both the North York Moors and the Yorkshire Wolds, both areas I love.

 In light of these handicaps when looking back over this year’s photographs I have to be quite chuffed.
-Limiting myself to just five favourites wasn’t easy and thats a good sign.
+Limiting myself to just five favourites wasn’t easy and that’s a good sign.
 I had set a limit of five though so some culling had to be done to produce the following list.
 And here they are, in chronological order, not order of preference.

-Robin Hood’s Howl bluebells
+Bluebells in Robin Hood’s Howl woods

-Scafell Pike view
+Panoramic Scafell Pike sunset view

 Whereas I might not have done as much wild camping in 2016 as I’d have liked, the camping I have done has been excellent.
 And it has resulted in many photographs!

-Ruddy Gill and Borrowdale
+Borrowdale from Ruddy Gill

-Buoyed by the previous night’s photographic exploits on the summit of Great End, I was awake enough on the way down to get this photo looking down towards Borrowdale from the head of Ruddy Gill.
+Buoyed by the previous night’s photographic exploits on the summit of Great End, I was awake enough on the way down to get this photo looking down towards Borrowdale from the head of the ravine of Ruddy Gill.
 The Lake District does seem to have a number of viewpoints like this, where recognisable features are aligned perfectly for a photo.
-Castle Crag and King’s How, the ‘Jaws of Borrowdale’, can clearly be seen.
+Castle Crag and King’s How, or ‘The Jaws of Borrowdale’, can clearly be seen.